 Through the GOLD Scholar program, each time GOLD alumni collectively contribute $20,000 to the Annual Fund, the University and GOLD Council will name a student—already receiving financial aid, who also maintains at least a 3.5 GPA and is an active community member—a GOLD Scholar.

-Fiscal year 2012-2013 represents the inaugural year of the program, which is intended to recognize distinguished members of DePauw’s student body who receive need-based financial aid from the University.
-Each GOLD Scholar is also officially recognized by the GOLD Council for their academic achievements and contributions to the DePauw community.
+Fiscal year 2012-2013 represented the inaugural year of the program, which is intended to recognize distinguished members of DePauw’s student body who receive need-based financial aid from the University.
+GOLD alumni raised enough money in 2012-13 to name three GOLD Scholars--Benjamin J. Roess '14, Olivia C. Flores '14, and Kelsey N. Christensen '14.
+These GOLD Scholars are recognized by the GOLD Council for their academic achievements and contributions to the DePauw community.

 In addition to the honor of being named a GOLD Scholar, students represent the University and its priorities to the alumni community.
 GOLD Scholars are invited to attend special on-campus events with alumni.
 Council members also serve as mentors to GOLD Scholars, offering students advice and assistance in their professional pursuits.